Open letter to evangelical churches

 (Here and in the book we use the term to mean relationships which are enhanced and energised by a person's sexuality.
 We do not imply intercourse.)

 While it is not too hard to give advice to individuals in this context, the challenge of crafting teaching within the church which is both biblical and wise, not to mention persuasive, is far greater.
-It is hardly surprising then that your authors have encountered much evidence of deficiency or failure in compiling the book over two years.
+It is hardly surprising then that your authors have encountered much evidence of deficiency or failure in compiling the book over several years.

 Our focus has been on people in their late teens and 20s, after attitudinal and related problems have sometimes become chronic at a social level.
 While no church teaching on any subject can be expected to achieve full effect on all hearers, it seems that in this area there are some failures arising from a variety of identifiable causes, which we note below.